zekenie/mongeese/readme.md

 someUser.kittens.invoke('meow',arg1,arg2,callback)
 ```

-After ensuring that the kittens array has been populated, Mongeese will asynchronously call the meow method on each kitten. `invoke` is really a front for async map, so it is assumed that the function you invoke will act sort of like an iterator.
+After ensuring that the kittens array has been populated, Mongeese will asynchronously call the meow method on each kitten. `invoke` is really a front for async map, so it is assumes that the function you invoke will act sort of like an iterator.

 ## Development & Contribution